- American Physical Society Sites

 $5,000 - $9,999

-Guest Donor(1), Brant Johnson, Carl Mazza, Cynthia Fertman, Dirk Jan Bukman, Edith Yanklowitz, Eli Ben-Naim, Eric Mazur, Gary Grest, Jerrold Oppenheim, John Deutch, Ling Miao, Marin Lulic, Massachusetts Institute of Technology MIT, Rashmi Desai, Richard Koehl, Robert Field, Ruben Pasmanter, Steve Gorham
+Anonymous, Brant Johnson, Carl Mazza, Cynthia Fertman, Dirk Jan Bukman, Edith Yanklowitz, Eli Ben-Naim, Eric Mazur, Gary Grest, James T. Bartis, Jerrold Oppenheim, John Deutch, Leah Oppenzato and Sonia Oppenheim, Ling Miao, Marin Lulic, Massachusetts Institute of Technology MIT, Philip Phillips, Rashmi Desai, Richard Koehl, Robert Field, Ruben Pasmanter, Steve Gorham and Candace Reed

 $500 - $999

-Berni Alder, Bruce Yanklowitz, C Gabbard, C Knobler, Diana Korzenik, Harvey Gould, Irwin Shapiro, Joel Gorham, Jonathan Machta, Margaret Kivelson, Patti Yanklowitz, Paul Davis, Ralph Hirsch
+Berni Alder, Bruce Yanklowitz, C. Bryan and Kathryn Gabbard, C. M. Knobler, Diana Korzenik, Harvey and Patti, Irwin and Marian Shapiro, Joel Gorham, Jonathan Machta, Margaret Kivelson, Patti Yanklowitz, Paul Davis, Paul Schechter and Gretchen Guidess, Ralph and Marcie Hirsch

 Up to $499

-Guest Donor(1), Alberto Suarez, Andrea Liu, Andrei Tokmakoff, B Felderhof, David Hirsch, David Lide, Daxing Xiong, Gerald Hedstrom, H Stanley, Hans Andersen, Henry Valk, Jay Dorfman, Jeffrey Corey, John Sutherland, Judith Herzfeld, Katja Lindenberg, Mary Shultz, Michael Graham, Nan Waldstein, Patrick Diamond, Raymond Kapral, Richard Register, Robert Griffin, Sidney Redner, Thomas Schank, Timothy Hofer, Udayan Mohanty, William Goff
+Anonymous, Alberto Suarez, Andrea Liu, Andrei Tokmakoff, Ubbo B. Felderhof, David Hirsch, David Lide, Daxing Xiong, Gerald Hedstrom, H. Eugene Stanley, Henry Valk, Jay Dorfman, Jeffrey Corey, John Sutherland, Judith Herzfeld, Katja Lindenberg, Mary Jane Shultz, Michael Graham, Nan Waldstein, Patrick Diamond, Raymond Kapral, Richard Register, Robert Griffin, Sidney Redner, Gail and Thomas Schank, Valerie Kivelson and Timothy Hofer, Udayan Mohanty, William Goff

 Send your check, payable to American Physical Society, to: